-Bissonnette’s comfort with a full range of international cuisines and culinary techniques has made him a key player in several Ken Oringer restaurants, and together they have a seemingly unstoppable culinary agenda for Boston.
-Their relationship started when Oringer asked Bissonnette to head up the kitchen at Oringer’s innovative steakhouse KO Prime at the Nine Zero Hotel.
+Bissonnette’s comfort with a full range of international cuisines and culinary techniques has made him a key player in several Ken Oringer restaurants.
+In 2007, Oringer asked Bissonnette to head up the kitchen at KO Prime at the Nine Zero Hotel.
 For his work, the Improper Bostonian named Bissonnette “Rising Star Chef” and KO Prime “Best New Restaurant.”

-After a successful two-year turn at KO, Oringer asked Bissonnette to head up his Spanish small plates restaurant Toro, which since has developed a reputation as an industry hang out.
-Striking while the iron is hot, the duo opened another small, neighborhood-style spot, Coppa.
-As the name suggests, the concept is Italian small plates with house-made pasta and wood-oven pizza.
+After a successful two-year turn at KO, Oringer asked Bissonnette to open his Spanish small plates restaurant Toro, where he earned a 2009 StarChefs.com Boston Rising Star.
+Striking while the iron is hot, the duo opened another small, neighborhood-style spot, Coppa with Italian small plates, house-made pasta, and wood-oven pizza.
 Bissonnette and Oringer will bring their talents to New York in the fall of 2013, with the opening of a second Toro location in Chelsea.

 Bissonnette has been featured in The Boston Globe, Wall Street Journal, Bon Appetit, and Edible Boston, among many others, and in 2011 was awarded Food & Wine magazine’s first-ever “People’s Choice Best New Chef.”
 Bissonnette also was announced as a finalist for James Beard’s “Best Chef, Northeast” for the past two years.